sonamkshenoy/User-Registration-in-NodeJS/README.md

 Registration of users along with Email and SMS notification and storage to MongoDB using Node.js and SemanticUI.

 ## Description
 The application allows users to register with their email and phone number.
 On registering, their details are stored in a database, MongoDB.
 Also, a notification is sent to them via e-mail and SMS.
 The POST request is done via AJAX and is hence a single page application.
+The unique id for each user is taken care of by MongoDB since it uses the current timestamp to create the ID.

 ## Tools
 `Nodemailer` : To send emails